Jail Threats To People Will Not Change Reality Of Kashmir Dispute: APHC - UrduPoint

 Jail Threats To People Will Not Change Reality Of Kashmir Dispute: APHC

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Oct, 2023) The All Parties Hurriyat Conference (APHC) has said that the open threat of jails and incarceration to the people of Indian illegally occupied Jammu and Kashmir, including Hurriyat leadership, by Indian forces will not change the reality that Kashmir dispute between India and Pakistan needs a resolution.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Oct, 2023) The All Parties Hurriyat Conference (APHC) has said that the open threat of jails and incarceration to the people of Indian illegally occupied Jammu and Kashmir (IIOJK), including Hurriyat leadership, by Indian forces would not change the reality that Kashmir dispute between India and Pakistan needed a resolution.

 Meanwhile, the civil society members and ulema talking to media men in Srinagar and other parts of the territory denounced the assertion of the Lt Governor and other BJP leaders that the Hurriyat leaders had only two options, either join the pro-India politics or go to jail.